I'm self-employed - what expenses do HMRC let me claim for tax purposes?

 Business premises / office expenses

-All your office costs – typically those that are used for two years or less -can be claimed.
+All your office costs – typically those that are used for two years or less - can be claimed.
 That includes

 - office furniture and equipment

-- printing, postage, stationary, printer ink
+- printing, postage, stationery, printer ink

 - IT costs (eg any annual maintenance contracts, repairs and software costs)